DiscourseDB/discoursedb-core/discoursedb-model/README.md

 DiscourseDB requires write access to a MySQL database.
 The access credentials are defined in the [hibernate.properties](https://raw.githubusercontent.com/DiscourseDB/discoursedb-model/master/discoursedb-model/src/main/resources/hibernate.properties).
 The standard configuration expects a local MySQL server running on port 3306 and a user with the login credentials local:local and sufficient permissions.
 The standard database name is discoursedb.
 Edit the properties file to change these parameters.
 DiscourseDB will automatically initialize a fresh DiscourseDB instance if none exists yet.
 Otherwise, it will import data into the existing database.

+### Setting up eclipse to support Project Lombok
+DiscourseDB uses [Project Lombok](https://projectlombok.org) as a code generator for boiler plate code.
+Maven already takes care that Lombok generates its code during a regular build, but in order to get Eclipse to recognize the auto-generated code, you need to set up Lombok in your eclipse environment.

+You have two options to set up your eclipse:
+(1) simply go to any DiscourseDB Project you have checked out, expand the "Maven Dependencies" tab, find lombok.jar, right-click the jar and select Run as > Java Application.
+This will open a window where you can select the location of your eclipse and have Lombok set it up to recognize the auto-generated code.
+(2) Download the [lombok.jar](https://search.maven.org/remotecontent?filepath=org/projectlombok/lombok/1.16.6/lombok-1.16.6.jar) manually, execute it (doubleclick it, or run java -jar lombok.jar) and then follow instructions.

 ## DiscourseDB Configuration
 DiscourseDB is centrally configured using a [Java-based container configuration](http://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#beans-java) (see Spring docs for more details).
 The default configuration is provided by the [BaseConfiguration](https://github.com/DiscourseDB/discoursedb-model/blob/master/src/main/java/edu/cmu/cs/lti/discoursedb/configuration/BaseConfiguration.java) class which can be replaced or extended by custom configuration  if you substantially need to  substantially change the configuration.
 In most cases, the BaseConfiguration doesn't need to be altered since configuration parameters are read from properties files and thus don't require changes to the class.